How to Use a Scoring System When Performing a Risk Assessment

 Phase 4: Controls and ISO 13849 Assessment.
 If controls are required to reduce the risk of a task-hazard pair to an acceptable level, it’s necessary to use the ISO 13849 scoring system (shown below) to determine the severity, frequency, and probability of the risk.
 Then the team can identify the required performance level (PLr) that needs to be in place to achieve the appropriate level of safety.

 For example, if the severity of injury is serious (S2), the frequency is seldom (F1), and possibility of avoiding hazard is possible (P1), then the required performance level for the control system is PLc.
 (The kind of systems that can meet this requirement is the subject for another article.)

 Understanding and using the correct scoring system on a task-based risk assessment is no different than any other job where the correct tools are required.
 If used correctly, the ANSI B11 table for risk scoring of a machine, and the ISO 13849 chart for risk scoring of a control system, can help identify hazards and increase machine safety in any industrial environment.

 Matrix Technologies is one of the largest independent process design, industrial automation, engineering, and manufacturing operations management companies in North America.
-To learn more about our risk assessment and industrial safety services, contact Carl Bohman, FS Engineer (TUV Rheinland), at (419) 897-7200 x436.
+To learn more about our risk assessment and industrial safety services, contact Carl Bohman, PE, FS Senior Project Engineer (TUV Rheinland).